Georger History, Family Crest & Coats of Arms

 The surname Georger was first found in Normandy (French: Normandie), the former Duchy of Normandy.

-Important Dates for the Georger family
+Early History of the Georger family

 This web page shows only a small excerpt of our Georger research.
 Another 20 words (1 lines of text) covering the year 1571 is included under the topic Early Georger History in all our PDF Extended History products and printed products wherever possible.

 Georger Spelling Variations

 One can encounter great variation in the spelling of French surnames; in part, as spelling, and the spelling names was not yet standardized during the early development of the written French language.
 Later, there was much branching and movement of families, and spellings would change according to region.
 Variations of the name Georger include Jore, Joret, Joreau, Joriau, Joriaux, Jorin, Jorel, Jori, Jory, Jorry, Jorre, Jorret, Jorioz and many more.

 Early Notables of the Georger family (pre 1700)